anton164/everything-as-a-stream/README.md

  - side effects
  - modelling complex data flows

-The ideas were developed as we embraced functional reactive programming and RxJS to build a new architecture for a large SPA at Ardoq.
+It was developed while we embraced functional reactive programming and RxJS to build a new architecture for a large single-page application at Ardoq.

-The ideas are to be presented at JSConf US, so I would recommend to watch the talk if you're curious (will be available online).
+The ideas are presented at JSConf US, so I would recommend to watch the talk if you're curious (will be available online).

 In this readme we also reflect on some problems you might encounter when you first start using RxJS and propose how you can overcome them.